 - Single shared cluster for the three databases (

 users,permissions,collections) — keeps the initial deployment simple.
-3-node replica set, ≥ 2 GB RAM, 2 vCPU and 1,000 IOPS per node.
+3-node cluster (primary + 2 standby on PostgreSQL, or a 3-node replica set on MongoDB), ≥ 2 GB RAM, 2 vCPU, 1,000 IOPS and ≥ 10 GB disk per node.

 Under sustained high load, the auth path (